Background pattern

 1. What is Taflotan and what is it used for

-What type of medication is it and how does it work?
+What kind of medicine is it and how does it work?

-Taflotan eye drops contain tafluprost, which belongs to a group of medications called prostaglandin analogs.
-Taflotan reduces intraocular pressure.
+Taflotan eye drops contain tafluprost, which belongs to a group of medicines called prostaglandin analogues.
+Taflotan reduces eye pressure.
 It is used when the pressure inside the eye is too high.

 Taflotan is used to treat a type of glaucoma called open-angle glaucoma, and also a condition known as ocular hypertension in adults.
-Both conditions are linked to an increase in intraocular pressure and, over time, can affect vision.
+Both conditions are linked to an increase in the pressure inside the eye and, in the long term, can affect vision.

-2. What you need to know before starting to use Taflotan
+2. What you need to know before you use Taflotan

 Do not use Taflotan

-• If you are allergic to tafluprost or any of the other components of this medication (listed in section 6).
+• If you are allergic to tafluprost or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to use Taflotan.
+Talk to your doctor, pharmacist, or nurse before you start using Taflotan.

 • Taflotan may increase the length, thickness, color, and/or amount of eyelashes, and may cause abnormal hair growth on the eyelids.

-• Taflotan may cause hair growth in areas where the solution comes into contact with the skin surface repeatedly.
+• Taflotan may cause hair growth in areas where the solution comes into repeated contact with the skin surface.

 Children and adolescents